alessiosavi/PyRecognizer/README.md

 Some people in this dataset have only very few image.

-We can create a new one dataset using the following `bash` command, in order to exctract only the people that contains more than 5 images:
+We can create a new one dataset using the following `bash` command, in order to extract only the people that contains more than 5 images:

 ```bash
 # Extract only the people that have more than 5 photos (-gt 5)